 Freedom IOLs

-There are a wide range of IOLs to choose from.
-Some can end your need for glasses after cataract surgery.
+There are a wide range of Freedom IOLs to choose from.
+Some may reduce your dependency on glasses after cataract surgery.

 The PanOptix Trifocal IOL